-We often speak about the urban/rural divide in BC.
-But the combination of an already highly-stigmatized patient group with the lack of enough social services is only exacerbated as soon as you’re outside of Vancouver.
+It’s impossible to have this conversation without highlighting the urban/rural divide in BC.
+The combination of an already highly-stigmatized patient group with the lack of enough social services is only exacerbated as soon as you’re outside of Vancouver.

 This is about doing everything we can to avoid working in silos.
 It’s about the continuum of care through areas of our province that have historically lacked the services found on the DTES, particularly through collaboration with Indigenous leaders.

 Women deserve access to quality care wherever they might be.
 And care closer to home is always preferred.